 Other names: Jassy [Eng, Ger, Pol], Jászvásár [Hun], Iassy [French, Rus], Pronounced: "Yash" Yiddish: יאס Located: 47°10' N, 27°36' E

-Iaşi is one of the largest cities in Romania and the capital of Iaşi Judet (county) in the Moldavia region in northeastern Romania.
-Iaşi was the capital of the country of Moldavia for almost 300 years (1564 to 1859).
+Iași is the largest city in eastern Romania (2012 population: 318,871) and the seat of Iași County (Judet).
+Iaşi was the capital of the country of Moldavia (aka Moldova) for almost 300 years (1564 to 1859).
 When Moldavia merged with Wallachia in 1859 Iasi and Bucharest were defacto capitals for three years.
 In 1862 the two principalities were recognized as Romania with the national capital in Bucharest.
 Iasi also served as capital of Romania during World War I from 1916–1918 when Bucharest was occupied by Germany and it's Allies.

 The first Jewish settlers arrived in Iasi around the 15th century.
 Isaac ben Benjamin Shor, a Jew from Jassy was steward and chancellor to Prince Stephen the Great who ruled Moldavia from 1457 ro 1504.
 Isaac also served under Bogdan (1504-1517), the son and successor of Stephen.
 In 1551, the Jew “Emanuel” was nominated by the Turkish sultan to be the ruler of Moldavia, however it is not clear whether he actually ruled.